Pran Nath (musician)

 Pandit Pran Nath (Devanagari: पंडित प्राणनाथ) (3 November 1918 - 13 June 1996) was an Indian classical singer and master of the Kirana gharana singing style.
 Promoting traditional raga principles, Nath exerted an influence on notable American minimalist and jazz musicians, including La Monte Young, Terry Riley, and Don Cherry.
 He began performing in the United States in the 1970s, and established the Kirana Center for Indian Classical Music in 1972; he subsequently taught in various universities across the US and Europe.

 Early life

 Pran Nath was born into a wealthy family in Lahore in present-day Pakistan.
-While they were avid devotees of music, inviting musicians into the house to perform nightly, his family did not approve of his desire to become a musician, so he left home at the age of 13 and took up residence with the reclusive singer Abdul Wahid Khan of the Kirana gharana, cousin of the more widely known Abdul Karim Khan.
+While they were avid devotees of music, inviting musicians into the house to perform nightly, his mother did not approve of his desire to become a musician, so he left home at the age of 13 and took up residence with the reclusive singer Abdul Wahid Khan of the Kirana gharana, cousin of the more widely known Abdul Karim Khan.